saashqdev/kubeworkz/README.md

   - Quickly manage cluster resources through WebConsole and CloudShell

 - **Cluster autonomy**
-  - When the KubeWorkz service is down for maintenance, each business cluster can service well, still support access control, and transparent to business Pods
+  - When the Kubeworkz service is down for maintenance, each business cluster can service well, still support access control, and transparent to business Pods

 - **[Hot Plug](https://kubeworkz.io/docs/installation-guide/enable-plugins/)**
   - Provide minimal installation, users can switch functions at any time according to their needs
-  - There is not need to restart the KubeWorkz service, while switching the function.
+  - There is not need to restart the Kubeworkz service, while switching the function.

 - **Multi-access**
   - Support [Open API](https://kubeworkz.io/docs/developer-guide/openapi-guide/): It is convenient to connect to users’ existing systems